Don't miss our next Open Day on Saturday 14 March 2020 – register now!

 Application deadlines

-- Applications from all other international students requiring a visa to study in the UK must submit their application by 31 July 2020
+- Applications from international and European students requiring a visa to study in the UK must submit their application by Friday 12 July 2024.

-- There is no application deadline for Home/EU applicants, but places are limited so we recommend you submit your application as early as possible.
+- There is no application deadline for UK applicants, but places are limited, so we recommend you submit your application as early as possible.

 Once your online application has been submitted together with your supporting documentation, it will be processed by our admissions team.
 You will then be advised by email if you are successful, unsuccessful, or whether the course director would like to interview you before a decision is made.
 Applicants based outside of the UK may be interviewed either by telephone or video conference.